powerhome/oss-guide/docs/using/permitted-licenses.md

 ### Conditionally permitted licenses

 If a license on the above list is permitted only for certain use-cases, you will have to manually mark a dependency as allowed based on the use-case within your application.
-If in doubt, check with the SDRB, and then mark the dependency allowed, eg:
+If in doubt, check with the SDRT, and then mark the dependency allowed, eg:

 ```shell
 license_finder approvals add redis-objects --version "1.4.3" --who "Ben Langfeld <blangfeld@powerhrg.com>" --why "SaaS backend use-case permitted w/ Artistic-2.0 license by https://tech.powerhrg.com/oss-guide/docs/using/permitted-licenses.html#permitted-licenses"